KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ### 1.1 The Problem with Web3 Gaming

 Web3 gaming has a credibility problem.
-The typical pitch: "play games and earn crypto" has been so thoroughly abused by scams, rugpulls, and unsustainable tokenomics that the phrase itself triggers skepticism.
-Players have learned that "earn" usually means "lose money slowly while enriching early adopters."
+The phrase "play games and earn crypto" has been used so many times by scams, rugpulls, and tokenomics that don't work that it makes people doubt it, rightfully so. **Players have learned that "earn" usually means "lose money slowly while enriching early adopters."**

 Most Web3 gaming projects make the same fundamental mistake: they lead with blockchain technology and financial incentives rather than compelling gameplay.
 They're selling infrastructure, tokens, and economic mechanisms to people who just want to play games.